 In the Translation Job life cycle, once the translated XML from the Service Provider has been uploaded to the Import folder on the server, the system automatically associates it with its various translation jobs, and it is then ready to be imported into the Library.
 Translation jobs in this state display Ready for Import in the Status column in the Translation Jobs list.

 Draft import imports the job and applies the state for draft imports to the updated objects.
 Use Draft import to create a review document to review the translations.
-Or use Review to review the translations.
+Or use Reviews to review the translations.

 After review and possible updates to the translation job xml, do a final import.
 The final import changes the state of the objects to the final state for translations.